 - Read T3's Lay-Z-Spa Helsinki Hot Tub review

 This acrylic hot tub is probably the closest thing you’ll get to a real Jacuzzi in your garden.
-It seats up to 6 people with a whopping 35 jets including 5 hydro-massage seat jets for maximum luxury.
+It seats up to 6 people, and features a whopping 35 jets including 5 hydro-massage seat jets for maximum luxury.
 It comes equipped with an Mp3 sound system and LED lighting to complete the look, meaning you can expect to throw some awesome garden parties with this hot tub.

 If an acrylic hot tub is a little too big of an investment for you right now, then the Lay-Z-Spa is the next best thing you can buy.
-This inflatable hot tub is easy to set up with a clear instructional DVD and this particular model is loved by customers for its atmospheric multi-coloured lighting, which makes it the ideal place to wind down in the evenings.
+This inflatable hot tub is easy to set up, with a clear instructional DVD, and this particular model is loved by customers for its atmospheric multi-coloured lighting – making it the ideal place to wind down in the evenings.

-The idea of this swim spa is also to allow you to swim if you’d prefer.
-The swim spa can be separated into two sections so you can use the hot tub section on its own on some occasions if preferred.
-The jets provide a swim current so you can practice resistance swimming in this pool, and you get all the swish extras including Mp3 sound system and LED lighting.
-Worth the money if you’ve got it.
+The idea of this swim spa is allow you to swim as well if you want: it can be separated into two sections, so you can use the hot tub section on its own on some occasions if preferred.
+The jets provide a swim current so you can practice resistance swimming in this pool as well, and you get all the swish extras including an MP3 sound system and LED lighting too.
+Worth the money, if you’ve got it.